-Co-Occurring Psychiatric and Substance Use Disorders (COPSD) Services
+Co-Occurring Psychiatric and Substance Use Disorders (COPSD) Treatment

-Texas Health and Human Services (HHSC) funds the COPSD Program.
-Based on income of the family, a person may be eligible for state funded services on a sliding scale.
+The Texas Health and Human Services Commission (HHSC) funds the COPSD Program.
+Based on income, a person may be eligible for state funded services on a sliding scale.
 Medicaid and private health insurance are also accepted.